Learn how to use the Jump To On-Page SEO Hack to rank your web page for related search terms and earn more organic visibility and traffic.

 Research has proven it takes longer to rank new pages than existing pages.

-One good reason for implementing this SEO hack is that you can work on improving existing pages and do not have to create a brand new page from scratch.
+One good reason for implementing this SEO hack is that you can improve existing pages and do not have to create a brand new page from scratch.

-This technique I’m about to show you appears to only work with page formats such as long form pages like reviews, guides and tutorials.
+I’m about to show you this technique only work with page formats such as long-form pages like reviews, guides, and tutorials.

-You will struggle using this approach on a services page, about us page or an e-commerce catalog or product page.
+You will struggle using this approach on a services page, about us page or an e-commerce catalogue or product page.

-Long form pages tend to get shared and linked to more often and can demonstrate your authority and expertise on a subject.
+Long-form pages tend to get shared and linked to more often and demonstrate your authority and expertise on a subject.

 Benefits of the Jump To SEO Hack